telerik/kendo-ui-core/docs-aspnet-mvc/troubleshoot/troubleshooting.md

 **Solution**

-The example below demonstrates the proper approach to avoid the issue.
+The following example demonstrates the proper approach to avoid the issue.

 ###### Example